Janis Rafailidou

-Janis Rafailidou (also known as Janis Rafa), born in Greece 1988, is an artist engaging with sculpture, video art and film.
+Janis Rafailidou (also known as Janis Rafa), born in Greece 1984, is an artist engaging with sculpture, video art and film.
 She was recently featured in the 59th International Art Exhibition La Biennale di Venezia with her 2020 short film Lacerate, and her work has been acquired by various institutions, such as Centraal Museum, Stedelijk Museum, and Fondazione in Between Art Film.
+Her solo exhibition at the iconic Eye Filmmuseum 2023, showcased videos, films and large-scale sculptures, establishing her practice in the dichotophy of art and film.

 Life and work

 In 2012 Rafailidou obtained a PhD in Fine Art at the University of Leeds.
 Between 2013 and 2014, she was a resident at the Rijksakademie and in 2020 she was awarded a fellowship at ARTWORKS by S. Niarchos Foundation.
-It was during her residency at the Dutch Rijksakademie that she begun shifting her focus from video art to film.
+It was during her residency at the Dutch Rijksakademie that she began shifting her focus from video art to film.
 She is now living and working between Athens and Amsterdam.
+Her debut feature film, Kala azar, 2020 premiered and awarded at IFFR and New Directors/ New Films at Moma.